Katie Hill: 2018

 On March 8, 2017, Hill announced her candidacy for the U.S. House of Representatives for California's 25th congressional district, her home district, challenging incumbent Steve Knight, a Republican who had held the office since 2014.
 Knight won re-election in 2016.

-In 2018, Hill came in second place in the primary election for California's 25th Congressional District, allowing her to advance to the November 6, 2018, general election, where she again faced Knight.
+In 2018, Hill came in second place in the primary election for California's 25th Congressional District, allowing her to advance to the November 6, 2018 general election, where she again faced Knight.
 In the general election, she defeated Knight by a 54% vs. 46% tally.

 She was the subject of a documentary-style series of episodes that aired on the HBO show Vice News Tonight.
 The series documented the Hill campaign as the "most millennial campaign ever" for Congress.
 Vice News Tonight reportedly planned on doing a follow-up episode regarding Hill's advancement to the general election.

 In the weeks leading up to the midterm election, Hill was endorsed by former President Barack Obama, who also attended a campaign event in Southern California leading up to the election.

 Political positions

 Hill stated during her race for office that her top issues were addressing healthcare, rebuilding the middle class with policies that address income inequality and affordable housing, and getting big money out of politics.
 She also stated her support for Medicare for All.

-Hill reportedly ran a grassroots campaign that didn't accept money from corporate political action committees.
+Hill reportedly ran a grassroots campaign that did not accept money from corporate political action committees.
 In the first quarter of 2018, she raised over $400,000, bringing her total to $1,092,025 raised, with more than 9,800 individual contributions and more than 5,100 individual donors.

-Hill has supported comprehensive immigration reform while working towards greater funding and security along the southern border to counter primarily illegal drug trafficking and other various crimes.
-She also has supported some form of physical barrier along certain areas of the southern border.
+Hill has supported comprehensive immigration reform, while working towards greater funding and security along the southern border to counter primarily illegal drug trafficking and other various crimes.
+She has also supported some form of physical barrier along certain areas of the southern border.

 According to an October 2018 article in Rolling Stone, Hill is an unabashed gun owner:

 "We have the highest number of law enforcement officials of any district in my county.
 And we have the second-highest number of veterans of any district in the country.
 On top of that, a quarter of our district is rural.
 So people do own guns.
 That's how my husband and I both grew up.
 Forty percent of our district owns a gun or lives in a household with a gun."